x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/remote-domains/manage-remote-domains.md

 ## Remove remote domains

-**Notes:**
+> [!NOTE]
+>

-- You can't remove the default remote domain.
+> - You can't remove the default remote domain.
-- When you remove a remote domain, the default remote domain settings will then apply to messages sent to that domain.
+> - When you remove a remote domain, the default remote domain settings will then apply to messages sent to that domain.
-- Removing a remote domain doesn't disable mail flow to the remote domain.
+> - Removing a remote domain doesn't disable mail flow to the remote domain.

 ### Use the EAC to remove a remote domain